jameskirk36/lizard-website/content/pages/home.md

 slug: ''
 title: Liz Kirk Personal Training
 featuredImage: 'https://ucarecdn.com/3b709fba-a224-4283-af78-323b265b21ec/'
-subtitle: ' Welcome to my website something short and interesting here'
+subtitle: |-

+  Bespoke Health and Fitness Coaching and Nutrition Advice
 meta:
   description: Liz Kirk Personal Training
   title: Liz Kirk Personal Training
 ---
+Hi!
+I'm Liz - I'm a Personal Trainer who can offer you help and support towards your fitness goals.
+I'm here to help you achieve, enjoy and maintain your best possible health and fitness
-Personal Trainer based at Kendal and Ulverston Leisure Centre.

-I can offer 1-2-1 or small group Personal Training, nutritional advice and bespoke exercise programs to help you achieve your goals.
-I can focus on fat loss, strength and conditioning, body confidence, mobility and flexibility
+Based at Ulverston Leisure Centre I offer one to one coaching, small group training, and bespoke nutrition advice and exercise programs to help you achieve and enjoy a healthy lifestyle.